aunz/mwb/README.md

 * `webpack.DefinePlugin({ 'process.env.TEST': true })` for testing
 * `webpack.DefinePlugin({ 'process.env.NODE_ENV': '"development"' })` in development mode
 * `webpack.DefinePlugin({ 'process.env.NODE_ENV': '"production"' })` in production mode to aid dead code elimination during minification
+* `offline-plugin` with minification on in production mode for client

 ### Express server
 * Listen to 3000 by default or `process.env.PORT`